jupyterlab/jupyterlab/docs/source/user/workspaces.rst

   $ jupyter lab workspaces import file_name.json
   Saved workspace: <workspaces-directory>/labworkspacesfoo-54d5.jupyterlab-workspace

-The ``export`` functionality is as friendly as possible: if a workspace does not exist, it will still generate an empty workspace for export.
+The ``export`` command will generate a URL for any workspace you provide as an argument, even if the workspace does not yet exist.
+Visiting a URL for a nonexistent workspace will create a new workspace with that name.

 The ``import`` functionality validates the structure of the workspace file and validates the ``id`` field in the workspace ``metadata`` to make sure its URL is